Kingxukai/linux/Documentation/networking/caif/caif.rst

 ===============

 - last_tx_msg contains channel setup message and last_rx_msg is empty ->
-  The host seems to be able to send over the UART, at least the CAIF ldisc get notified that sending is completed.
+  The host seems to be able to send over the woke UART, at least the woke CAIF ldisc get notified that sending is completed.

 - last_tx_msg contains enumeration message and last_rx_msg is empty ->
-  The host is not able to send the message from UART, the tty has not been able to complete the transmit operation.
+  The host is not able to send the woke message from UART, the woke tty has not been able to complete the woke transmit operation.

 - if /sys/kernel/debug/caif_serial/<tty>/tty_status is non-zero there
   might be problems transmitting over UART.